ibrechin/illegalmoves.com/content/canada.md

 You get the occasional surprise as well, such as when I was driving through middle-of-nowhere rural Canada and suddenly tuned in to the local hip-hop station.

 So, anyway - Canada.
-After a few days wanering around the parks, museums, and streets of Vancouver, I took a ferry across to Vancouver Island, and the B.C. provincial capital, Victoria.
+After a few days wandering around the parks, museums, and streets of Vancouver, I took a ferry across to Vancouver Island, and the B.C. provincial capital, Victoria.
 The ferry ride itself was pretty cool, navigating through a clutch of smaller islands off the coast.

 ![](https://lh4.googleusercontent.com/-sw7NluZxTIU/Uv_qP9cVEtI/AAAAAAAAHl4/8b7v316WjB8/s768/DSC05988.JPG)